Home / World Travel Guides / Argentina Travel Guide: Explore Culture, Cities & Natural Wonders

 Getting There & Around

-Most international visitors travel to Argentina by air, landing at Buenos Aires’ Ministro Pistarini International Airport (EZE) — more commonly called Ezeiza.
-Located about 22 km southwest of the city centre, Ezeiza handles the bulk of long-haul arrivals and departures, including flights from Europe, the US, Australia, and much of Latin America.
+The primary international gateway is Ministro Pistarini International Airport (EZE), better known as Ezeiza.
+Located around 22 km southwest of central Buenos Aires, it handles most long-haul international arrivals and departures, including flights from Europe, the United States, Australia, and much of Latin America.
+For many visitors, this is the first point of contact with Argentina.

 Aerolíneas Argentinas – The National Carrier